Sport Windsurf: Thrill of Wind and Waves

 Board ModelVolume (Liters)LengthBest ForKey Feature

-BIC Sport Windsurf Beginner220 to 29011 to 12 ftNew ridersDaggerboard for upwind ability
+BIC Sport Windsurfing Beginner220 to 29011 to 12 ftNew ridersDaggerboard for upwind ability

 Starboard Start24011 ftSchools and rentalsExtremely durable

-Inflatable boards like the F2 SUP Sport Windsurf 10 8 offer versatility.
-You can paddle on calm days and attach a sail when wind picks up.
+Inflatable boards like the F2 SUP Sport Windsurfing 10 8 offer versatility.
+You can paddle on calm days and attach a sail when the wind picks up.

-Getting Started with Sport Windsurf: Beginner Tips That Work
+Getting Started with Sport Windsurfing: Beginner Tips That Work

 Success comes from proper technique and patience.